snowztech/barecms-docs/getting-started/quick-start.md

 # Quick Start Tutorial

-This tutorial will guide you through creating your first site, collections, and entries with BareCMS in just 15 minutes.
+Create your first site with BareCMS in 15 minutes.

 ## 🎯 What You'll Build

 By the end of this tutorial, you'll have:

 - ✅ A running BareCMS instance
-- ✅ A "My Blog" site with "Posts" collection
+- ✅ A "My Blog" site with posts
-- ✅ Sample blog posts
+- ✅ Sample blog content
 - ✅ Public API access to your content
-- ✅ Knowledge to integrate with any frontend

 ---